HragBankian/Arcade_Game/README.md

 # Arcade Game

-2D arcade shooter developped in the context of ConUHAcks VIII (hackathon).
+2D arcade shooter developped in the context of ConUHAcks VIII (hackathon) using C# and Unity.